betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/Fellows/GassmoellerRe.md

 Rene Gassmoeller
 University of California, Davis
-Assistant Project Scientist, Earth and Planetary Sciences
 LinkedIn:
 Github: https://github.com/gassmoeller
 Short Bio: Text text text social challenges in the evolution of scientific software projects Long Bio: Text text text social challenges in the evolution of scientific software projects, Text text text social challenges in the evolution of scientific software projects

+Rene is an Assistant Project Scientist focusing on Earth and Planetary Sciences